Pilots Split Over FAA Chief's Claims On Boeing 737 Max Training

 On the Ethiopian Airlines flight that crashed, the captain had 8,100 hours of flight time but the first officer had 350 hours, according to the airline.

 Elwell's claim that pilots were prepared for the MCAS has raised eyebrows among some training experts.
 "I find it surprising that a system that affects the pitch control of an aircraft of any description is not brought to the attention of the people that are going to be flying it," says Dai Whittingham, chief executive of the United Kingdom Flight Safety Committee.
 The group promotes commercial air safety and counts British Airways, Virgin Atlantic and Ryanair among its members.

-Whittingham says pointing to the pilots' training as a possible reason for the two crashes is "deflecting responsibility from where it properly lies" — with Boeing and the FAA.
+Whittingham says that pointing to the pilots' training as a possible reason for the two crashes is "deflecting responsibility from where it properly lies" — with Boeing and the FAA.

 He says he believes U.S. pilots were just as vulnerable to an MCAS malfunction as their overseas counterparts.
 "I think it would have been possible for an American pilot to have crashed the 737 Max if they had not been able to diagnose the problem," Whittingham says.